24 min read

 Visitors convert when they take key actions.
 If your conversion rates are low, adding more traffic won’t help unless you fix the issues that are causing people to leave.
 Boosting conversions is a science of understanding your users and spotting the moments that cause friction or confusion.

-Below are seven actionable strategies to help you turn more browsers into buyers and more prospects into loyal customers.
+Below are 13 actionable strategies to help you turn more browsers into buyers and more prospects into loyal customers.

 Let's stop pushing customers away and start truly optimizing your digital experiences.